-Last June, Tien and his wife Alice were worried about their oldest child and only son, Tammy.
-During a family outing to pick cherries, Tammy complained that his head hurt and he was hot to the touch.
+In June 2017, Tien and his wife Alice were worried about their oldest child and only son, Tam.
+During a family outing to pick cherries, Tam’s head began to hurt and he was hot to the touch.
 “We thought it was heatstroke,” Tien said.

-But days turned into weeks and Tammy wasn’t feeling any better.
-He was in and out of the doctor’s office, but nothing seemed to help.
-Finally, at the end of June, a CT scan revealed Tammy had a mass on his brain, identified as a type of brain tumor called an anaplastic ependymoma.
+But weeks passed and Tam wasn’t feeling any better.
+Finally, at the end of June, the doctor ordered a CT, which revealed Tam had a mass on his brain, identified as a type of brain tumor called an anaplastic ependymoma.
 The news was devastating.
-“I begged God for more time with Tammy,” Tien said.
+“I begged God for more time with Tam,” Tien said.

-Tammy underwent surgery at a local hospital immediately, during which the entire tumor was resected.
-Doctors in California recommended Tammy undergo proton therapy, so the family was referred to St. Jude Children’s Research Hospital for Tammy’s continuing treatment.
+Tam underwent surgery immediately, during which the entire tumor was resected.
+Doctors in California recommended Tam undergo proton therapy, so the family traveled to St. Jude Children’s Research Hospital for Tam’s continuing treatment.

 Because the majority of St. Jude funding comes from everyday people, St. Jude has the freedom to focus on what matters most – saving kids regardless of their financial situation.

 As soon as we arrived at St. Jude, everyone was so welcoming.
 The care is amazing.
 From the shuttle drivers to the doctors to the staff, we’ve just been taken care of so well.

 Tam’s treatment included 33 rounds of proton therapy and four rounds of chemotherapy.